chingu-voyages/voyage-project-tier2-fireball/README.md

 - [ ] Recommend using this resource for [clean CSS](https://www.devbridge.com/articles/implementing-clean-css-bem-method/)

 #### Functionality

+-   Your application should be performant.
+Even though you are working with a data set of over 45K rows users should not detect any noticable lag in response time, regardless of how many rows of data obtained by their searches.

 -   User can see a landing page containing at least the following components:
     - [ ] Search fields allowing them to customize the detail data display